-For the firs portion of this section of the Colorado trail, you'll follow Waterton Canyon
+For the first portion of this section of the Colorado Trail, you'll follow Waterton Canyon

 , which is the gateway to the CT.
 While other portions of the trail end up being remote, this section offers easy access and beautiful views of the South Platte.
 The route starts at the parking lot off of Waterton Road where you'll find plenty of parking even on a busy weekend and restrooms.
 Cross Waterton Road at the pedestrian crossing to access Waterton Canyon

 The first mile of the road is through open space with grasslands and cottonwoods along the Platte River.
 After this, you'll enter the canyon where the road winds alongside the river.
 Wildlife abounds here and you may see elk, big horn sheep, or other critters scattered through the mountains.
 You'll have great views of the Platte River as the road meanders along its banks for about six miles.

 Around the three mile mark, there is a small pull-out with restrooms and a picnic spot.
 You'll see numerous mountain bikers along the way, and you may encounter a few Denver Water vehicles, but this is rare as the road is closed to motor vehicles.

 Around 4.5 miles, the slope gets a bit steeper as you make your way up to a small man-made dam and reservoir.
 The road narrows here, and the rock outcroppings are a bit more pronounced than along the earlier miles of the road.
 Past this point, the road gets a little bit steeper (compared to the barely noticeable incline you were on previously) as you wind your way up past the Strontia Springs Dam.